Documenting, visualizing, and interacting with complex 21st Century Organizations requires serious work – but the rewards are amazing.

 UNDERSTAND WHO ATTENDS WHICH MEETINGS AND WHY

 Individual Contributors are often wondering: “Why am I even in this meeting?
 I am in so many meetings, I wish someone would show me why having me in this meeting makes any sense.”
 Meetings can proliferate like rabbits and like rabbits can go down nowhere holes that lead to no-where.
 Being able to see how meetings connect to the whole can help us maximize the time and effort of our folks and focus and direct our efforts.
 Want to know what the meeting is about, what are the objectives and agenda?
-This information can be captured right inside the Meeting node and accessed with a right click in your org graph.
+This information can be captured right inside the Meeting object and accessed with a right click in your org graph.

 MAP AND SEE THE ANSWER TO: WHO DO I INTERACT WITH AND WHY?
 WHO IS MY CLIENT?
 WHAT DEPARTMENT AM I PART OF?